lab1092/blender-manual_ja/manual/glossary/index.rst

          A particle which has been displayed/emitted and has reached its end of life length is considered *dead*.

+   VBO
+      Vertex Buffer Object, a term used for uploading geomatry to the graphics cards memory for improved performance.

+      See Wikipedia's `Vertex Buffer Object <http://en.wikipedia.org/wiki/Vertex_Buffer_Object>`__
+      article for more information.

    Vertex
       a point in 3D space
       A point is defined by its 3 axis coordinates x,y,z.